locutusjs/locutus/CONTRIBUTING.md

 Any change to `main` is deployed automatically onto GitHub Pages by CI.

-### Releasing
+## Releasing

-Any newly pushed git tag is automatically released on NPM by CI.
-To push a new tag:
+Any newly pushed Git tag is automatically released to NPM by our GHA CI.
+Core contributors can push a new version and tag like so:

 ```bash
 npm version patch -m "Release v%s" && git push --tags